NFL Odds, Lines and Spreads

 How Often Do NFL Lines Change?

 NFL odds change throughout the week for a variety of reasons.
-It all depends on the opening line set by handicappers and bookmakers, and how the betting market reacts to it.
+It all depends on the opening line set by handicappers and betting sites, and how the betting market reacts to it.
 It’s not necessarily the case for every game.
 Home-field advantage is generally worth three points for the home team in spread betting.
 So, the Baltimore Ravens could open as a 3-point favorite over the Jacksonville Jaguars in Baltimore.
 If public and sharp bettors generally agree these teams are dead even, the line could stay Ravens -3 for most of the week.

 Those are rare examples, though.
-Most NFL betting lines don’t fall so conveniently into the 3-point home-favorite range and change as more and more bettors impact the line.
+Most NFL betting lines don’t fall so conveniently into the 3-point home-favorite range and change as more and more bettors impact the NFL line.

 All it takes is one massive bet to change a spread by one point or more.
 Bookmakers also notice when sharp bettors all seem to agree on a point spread and will adjust accordingly.

 Injury reports also have a big impact on NFL odds.
 It’s a violent game and star players such as quarterbacks are often listed day-to-day or questionable early in the week.
 The Ravens are obviously a much better team with Lamar Jackson at quarterback, so any injury or uncertainty about his health could swing the betting line in either direction.
 That’s why it is crucial for bettors to stay on top of the NFL consensus lines here at Bookies.com.

 How Does Having The Latest NFL Odds Help Me Win?